AbbeyIT/AbbeyIT/README.md

 Aspiring IT professional
 ------------------------

-I'm in my first year of learning technology and I'm glad to say that I'm enjoying learning Web3 and Cloud.
+I'm in my first year of learning technology and I'm glad to say that I'm enjoying learning Cloud.

 * 🌍  I'm based in Manila
 * ✉️  You can contact me at [abbeysantos1210@gmail.com](mailto:abbeysantos1210@gmail.com)
-* 🧠  I'm currently learning Python
+* 🧠  I'm currently learning Python and C#

 ### Languages